miklevin/MikeAtEleven.com/index.md

 away.
 No platform is forever.
 And I went through a long dry spell of the lacking of love-worthy things (Windows 3.1, 95, MacOS, OS X and MacOS again).

-You my daughter are growing up in a world full of magic that can keep the mind occupied WITHOUT long-form reading.
+You my child are growing up in a world full of magic that can keep the mind occupied WITHOUT long-form reading.
 I read when I was your age, only these tiny 1/2-inch thick books like Danny Dunn but they were so ahead of their time thought-wise (firefly drones in the 1970s) that they fed something in my soul.